Master of Teaching and Learning (Primary)

 You are required to obtain a Suitability to Work with Children Card (which involves a criminal history check undertaken by the Queensland Police) before the start of your first placement.
 You must retain a current Suitability to Work with Children Card for the duration of your course, as failure to do so will result in the termination of your enrolment in the course.

 Advanced standing of up to 4 subjects (12 credit points) may be granted for previous tertiary study or informal and non-formal learning in accordance with the Credit Transfer Procedure.
 Credit will be granted only for subjects completed in the 3 years prior to the commencement of this course.

 This 2-year full-time (or equivalent part-time) degree equips graduates to meet the diverse learning needs of students and communities in North Queensland, and beyond.
 Choose from one of six specialisations and complete a capstone internship, with the option to study externally.

-Students must successfully complete the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) and the Graduate Teacher Performance Assessment (GTPA) prior to graduation.
+Students must complete 16 subjects.
+Additionally, you must successfully complete the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) and the Graduate Teacher Performance Assessment (GTPA) prior to graduation.